Bucovina: Nature and Painted Monasteries

 Tourism in Bucovina

-The location and the cultural heritage of Bucovina offer a diversity of experiences and activities.
+The landscape and the cultural heritage of the region offer a diversity of experiences and activities.
 From walking through secular forests and hiking in Calimani National Park, to skying or visits to the painted churches and relaxation in its quiet villages, Bucovina is a great holiday destination for all seasons.

-Cultural and historical attractions: UNESCO Heritage Sites, the fortress of Suceava, monasteries and churches, the Trout Festival from Ciocanesti, traditional villages (Ciocanesti, Moldovita, Vama, Fundu Moldovei, Marginea, Izvoarele Sucevei, Vicovu de Sus)
+Cultural and historical attractions: UNESCO Heritage Sites, the fortress of Suceava, old churches, the Trout Festival from Ciocanesti, traditional villages (Ciocanesti, Moldovita, Vama, Fundu Moldovei, Marginea, Izvoarele Sucevei, Vicovu de Sus)

 Sports: hiking, skiing, cycling